-How do Bees Reproduce?
+How Bees Reproduce

-Bee Reproduction
+Honey Bee Reproduction

 Numbering into the thousands, they perform all the bee jobs of the colony except 1.
 Workers can never lay fertilized eggs because they can’t mate.

 But, the task of drones is very important.
 They have reproductive parts (penis, testes) – the semen inside their body is used to mate with virgin queens.
+Without them, the species would fail.

-Contrary to what some think, mating does NOT take place inside the hive.
+Contrary to what some think, mating of bees does NOT take place inside the hive.
 This would be a true genetic disadvantage.
-Queens mating with drones so closely related to them would tend to be unhealthy.

 Mating Flights